 the 2nd Tuesday of the month at the Mountainside United Methodist Church - 4 Penny Lane, Cedar Crest NM

-Sample of Quilt being presented for members to make during our Community Service Quilt Day on April 10, 2018
+Sample Quilts presented during our Community Service Quilt Day on April 10, 2018.

 2017 meeting is Community Service Day (update: great success!)
 See Other fun and News about this also)